AnyLog-co/documentation/anylog commands.md

 Explanation:
 Drops a partition in the named database and table.
 [partition name] is optional.
-If partition name is omitted, the oldest partition of the table is dropped.
+If partition name is omitted, the oldest partition of the table is dropped and if the table has only one partition, an error value is returned.
-If the table has only one partition, an error value is returned
+If partition name is asterisk (*), all the partitions are dropped.

 Examples:
 <pre>
-drop partition par_readings_2019_08_02_d07_timestamp where dbms = purpleair and table = readings drop partition where dbms = purpleair and table = readings
+drop partition par_readings_2019_08_02_d07_timestamp where dbms = purpleair and table = readings drop partition where dbms = purpleair and table = readings drop partition * where dbms = purpleair and table = readings
 </pre>